US Dollar Index Price Analysis: Next on the upside comes in 91.60

+DXY adds to recent gains and once again surpass the 91.00 mark, opening the door to a probable visit to multi-week peaks in the 91.35/40 band (March 2).

-The upside momentum in DXY picked up extra pace and carries the potential to extend to the 2021 tops in the 91.60 zone (February 5), where the move is expected to meet a tough barrier.
+A surpass of the latter, ideally in the near-term, carries the potential to spark a move to the yearly peaks around 91.60 (February 5), where the index is expected to meet a tough barrier.

 In spite of the strong rebound, the current spike in DXY is deemed as corrective only, as the broader bearish view still weighs on the dollar.
 If the 91.60 region is surpassed, then the next focus of attention should shift to the Fibo level (of the 2020-2021 drop) at 92.46.